From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Introduction

 This paper examines the causal effect of mandatory kindergarten for four-year-old children on maternal labour behaviour and earnings in Switzerland.
-Since education policy is regulated at a cantonal level, there are differences in the implementation of the mandatory kindergarten and the birthday cut-off dates across cantons.
-We exploit these two cantonal differences in our analysis by combining two different quasi-experiments and datasets.
+The aim of the policy, with regard to mothers, is to promote the compatibility of family and work.
+We exploit this novel setting and use the birthday cut-off to identify the causal effect of the mandatory kindergarten.

-The main part of the paper uses a large administrative dataset about the population of mothers with four-year-old children living in Switzerland.
+The paper uses a large administrative dataset about the population of mothers with four-year-old children living in Switzerland.
 We link the Population and Households Statistics (STATPOP) with data about the Old-Age and Survivors' Insurance (OASI).
 Moreover, we have collected data about the implementation year of the policy, the birthday cut-off dates per year and the obligation to offer kindergarten years.
-This data stem from the cantonal departments of education, the Swiss Conference of Cantonal Departments of Education (EDK), and the cantonal laws.
-The State Secretariat for Economic Affairs (SECO) provided information about the cantonal unemployment rate on their homepage.
+These data stem from the cantonal departments of education, the Swiss Conference of Cantonal Departments of Education (EDK), and the cantonal laws.
+The State Secretariat for Economic Affairs (SECO) provides information about the cantonal unemployment rate on their homepage.
 Again we link this cantonal information to the administrative data.
-Methodologically, we exploit the random assignment at the birthday cut-off for entering the kindergarten in the same year (= treatment) versus the following year (= control) and apply a sharp Regression Discontinuity Design (RDD) because of the treatment rule.
+We restrict the sample to mothers whose youngest child is four-year-old and living in a canton with mandatory kindergarten.\footnote{See section 4 Data for details.} Methodologically, we exploit the random assignment at the birthday cut-off for entering the kindergarten in the same year (= treatment) versus the following year (= control) and apply a Regression Discontinuity Design (RDD).
 Since parents may postpone the kindergarten entry of their child by one year and we cannot observe the actual kindergarten entry, we rather assess the intention-to-treat (ITT) effect than the average treatment effect (ATE) at the threshold.
-We find that the mandatory kindergarten increases maternal employment by 1 percentage point on average over the outcome periods 2010 to 2017, this result is statistically significant at the 10\% level.
-Likewise, the total annual work income rises by 1,337 CHF on average, statistically significant at the 1\% level and the probability of earning the income from dependent employment increases by 1 percentage point, statistically significant at the 5\% level.
-The effects are driven by low-income mothers and rather older mothers, who probably finished already their family planning.